Originally posted October 15, 2009. Updated August 14, 2020.

 My husband sent me a text message recently.
 It read, “237 glubs for you.”
 I have no idea what a glub is.
 But I smiled anyway!
 I sent him a message back: “237 x 4.5 glubs back to you.”
 We’ve been sending each other silly glub messages ever since.

 Bidding for connection

 My husband’s glub message was a bid for connection.
 I could have ignored his message, or been less positive in my response.
 I confess that often I do ignore or lightly pass over my husband’s connection bids.
 After all I’m a busy person.

 Ignoring a connection bid or responding to a connection bid by changing the subject isn’t always intentional.
-Given the demands of work, family, exercise goals, commutes, community activities, church involvement and kids games, a positive response to a partner’s glub is understandably overlooked.
+Given the demands of work, family, exercise goals, commutes, community activities and kids games, a positive response to a partner’s glub is understandably overlooked.